 Bicarbonate may be used to minimize myoglobin's toxic effects.

-is a procedure that uses an artificial kidney machine to filter blood.
+is a procedure that uses a machine to filter blood when the kidneys are not functioning.
 The clean blood is then returned to your body.

 Drink plenty of fluids when:

 ExercisingSitting or working in hot, humid weatherDrink alcohol in moderation—this is 2 drinks per day for men and 1 drink per day for womenAvoid illicit drugs

 Torres PA, Helmstetter JA, Kaye AM, Kaye AD.
 Rhabdomyolysis: Pathogenesis, diagnosis, and treatment.
 Ochsner J. 2015;15(1):58-69.

 Last reviewed June 2016 by Adrienne Carmack, MD

 Please be aware that this information is provided to supplement the care provided by your physician.
 It is neither intended nor implied to be a substitute for professional medical advice.
 CALL YOUR HEALTHCARE PROVIDER IMMEDIATELY IF YOU THINK YOU MAY HAVE A MEDICAL EMERGENCY.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with any questions you may have regarding a medical condition.